klauern/openai-orgs/README.md

-# oaiprom - CLI for OpenAI Platform Management API
+# openai-orgs - CLI for OpenAI Platform Management API

-`oaiprom` is a command-line interface (CLI) tool for interacting with the OpenAI Platform Administration APIs.
+`openai-orgs` is a command-line interface (CLI) tool for interacting with the OpenAI Platform Administration APIs.
 It provides various commands to manage projects, users, API keys, service accounts, invites, and more.

 ## Installation

-To install `oaiprom`, make sure you have Go installed on your system, then run:
+To install `openai-orgs`, make sure you have Go installed on your system, then run:

 ```
-  go install github.com/klauern/oaiprom/cmd/oaiprom@latest
+go install github.com/klauern/openai-orgs/cmd/openai-orgs@latest
 ```

 ## Configuration

-Before using `oaiprom`, you need to set up your OpenAI API key:
+Before using `openai-orgs`, you need to set up your OpenAI API key:

 1. Log in to your OpenAI account at https://platform.openai.com/
 2. Navigate to the API keys section